 In making every effort to distribute our financial aid funds as equitably as possible, Wheaton reconsiders the needs of the whole student body annually and distributes the available aid on that basis.
 For this reason, please keep in mind that you must reapply each year in order to continue receiving financial aid.
 If your financial situation changes from year to year, you may also see your financial aid increase or decrease based on those changes.

-STEP 3: Submit Wheaton Aid Application or CSS Profile.
+STEP 2: Submit Wheaton Institutional Financial Aid Application

-The Wheaton institutional application is now available online.
+Click here to complete the 2017-18 Wheaton institutional financial aid application.
 Please complete the FAFSA first.
 Important note: The Wheaton Institutional application is required for institutional need-based aid, but not for federal aid.
-Be sure to indicate whether you are a dependent or an independent undergraduate.
-As with the FAFSA, you can use estimates for 2013 if necessary to complete the application by the deadline.

 Special circumstances that need further explanation?
 Please email, fax, or mail a letter of explanation to our office.